bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     - Bread
     - Nuts

-The asterisks are for ordered list items.
+The asterisks are for numbered description list where the terms are the content after the asterisk and description text the subsequent lines.

-    * First step, ...
+    * First step
+      Prepare a paper.
-    * Next step, ...
+    * Next step
+      Prepare a pencil.
-    * Final step, ...
+    * Final step
+      ...

 The plus-signs are for expressing description list items, such that everything after the plus-sign is the data term, and the